Byproduct/tile_chocolate_dooms/README.md

 window_height                 200
 force_software_renderer       1     (unless you want to stress GPU)
 other values can remain default

+Open launchdooms.py in a text editor and check the configuration at the top

 After launching, use closedooms.py to close all windows.